 Of course every business is different and not every CFO or General Counsel is concerned with the same things, but there are some common trends and assumptions that can help shape your priorities when managing your contract portfolio.

-General Counsel will almost always have a strong interest in the way contracts are managed, and want those involved with the day-to-day management of agreements to keep a close eye on things like contract risk, visibility, and more.
+General Counsel will almost always have a strong interest in the way contracts are managed (with our without CLM software), and want those involved with the day-to-day management of agreements to keep a close eye on things like contract risk, visibility, and more.
 This article explores four things General Counsel expect from a successful contract management process.

 Mitigate contract risk by knowing all contract details